Editor's Note: This story has been updated to reflect the National Park Service's most recent prediction, announced on March 23.

-The National Park Service was originally forecasting the peak would be as early as March 17-20 but revised their forecast on March 12 to March 27-31.
-The Washington Post Capital Weather Gang echoed the sentiment, predicting that peak bloom will now hit around April 1.
+The National Park Service was originally forecasting the peak would be as early as March 17-20 but revised their forecast on March 23 to April 8-12.

 Earlier this week, the NPS went on “Bloom Watch.”
 When the Yoshino Cherry trees reach green bud — the first of six stages that culminate in a bloom — the NPS starts keeping track.
 Over the next few weeks, the buds will progress as their florets become visible, emerge and finally become puffy white.

 “Peak bloom” is defined by the NPS as the day when 70 percent of the basin’s Yoshino Cherry Blossoms are open.
 Typical blooms occur between the last week of March and first week of April, however they’ve bloomed as early as March 15 and as late as April 18.

 This year’s earlier-than-expected blooms can be credited to a warmer-than-average February.
 Last year, the blooms were expected to peak in mid March (14-17) but a snowstorm came and killed all blossoms that were near peak.
 The NPS then pushed back peak predictions for the remaining blossoms which finally reached peak bloom on March 25.

 As evidenced by last year, the prediction isn’t necessarily a definitive timeline.
 The NPS cannot be confident of its prediction until about 10 days before peak bloom — and even then, last-minute extreme weather can alter things.

 Visitors and voyeurs can keep an eye on the cherry blossom blooms with the Cherry Blossom Cam.

 How long do cherry blossom blooms last?